luoluobuli/cse15l-lab-reports/Lab9/LabReport5.md

 $javac -g -cp ".;libs\junit-4.13.2.jar;libs\hamcrest-2.2.jar" CustomTester.java
 $jdb -classpath ".;libs\junit-4.13.2.jar;libs\hamcrest-2.2.jar" org.junit.runner.JUnitCore CustomTester
 ```
-Then, set the stop point `stop at CustomTester:30` to look inside your method.
+Then, set the stop point using `stop at` to look inside your method.
 Type `run`, and then keep doing `step` with `print rear` after each step to keep track of the variable.
 Then you might be able to find the logic mistake in your code.